 Data analysis

-Data were analyzed both quantitatively (absolute values, percentages) and qualitatively (listings of the comments and suggestions given by the panelists).[9]
+Data were analyzed both quantitatively (absolute values, percentages) and qualitatively (listings of the comments and suggestions given by the panelists).
+Based on the responses given in the first round, including the comments given in the free text boxes, new proposals were formulated.
+Response options included ‘strongly agree’, ‘agree’, ‘no opinion’, ‘disagree’, and ‘strongly disagree’.
+Additionally, new questions that arose based on the comments given, were formulated and were marked as ‘new questions’.
+Panelists were asked to rate their agreement on the given proposals and the relevance of the new tasks in the second round.
+The results of the second round were then again be analysed for consensus following the same procedure as for the first round.[9]

 Ethics

 As this project does not involve patients or study subjects as defined by the Dutch Medical Research in Human Subjects Act (WMO), the study was exempted from ethical approval in The Netherlands and similarly in the UK.
 Ethical approval was needed, and was obtained, from the Health Research Ethics Board of the University of Alberta, Canada (reference number: Pro00048898).
+Since our study sample consisted of experts (defined for these purposes as people who have a credibility relating to the target audience as indicated by, for example, authorship of multiple frequently cited publications in this field) and not patients or vulnerable subjects, consent to participate was implied through return of the questionnaire.

 RESULTS